 In a speech delivered from prepared remarks and a teleprompter — a rarity for Trump, who has panned Democrats for using the device —Trump stressed that he is "a lifelong supporter and true friend of Israel."

-Trump's remarks largely focused on Iran, calling the deal reached between the Islamic nation and several world powers "catastrophic for America, for Israel and to the whole Middle East."
-The deal is aimed at keeping Tehran from acquiring nuclear weapons.
+Trump's remarks largely focused on Iran, calling the deal reached between the Islamic nation and several world powers aimed at keeping it from acquiring nuclear weapons "catastrophic for America, for Israel and to the whole Middle East."

 But he also discussed the Israeli-Palestinian conflict and said he would reject any attempt by the United Nations to impose conditions on either side during future peace talks.
 He stressed that "each side" in any deal "must give up something."